oriser/Bolt/docs/configuration.md

 ## Optional Configuration
 * `DONT_JOIN_AFTER` - If defined, Bolt won't join orders after that time.
 Time is defined in HH:MM format.
 Default is None (will always join).
 * `DONT_JOIN_AFTER_TZ` - Defining the timezone for the hour defined in `DONT_JOIN_AFTER`.
 For example: `Europe/London`.
 Default is none (will be the local time where Bolt is running).
 * `ORDER_READY_TIMEOUT` - Timeout for waiting for the Wolt group order to be sent in duration format (ex: 1m/1h).
 After that duration, Bolt will stop tracking that order.
-Default is 40m (40 minutes).
+Default is 1h (1 hour).
 * `ORDER_DONE_TIMEOUT` - Timeout for waiting for the Wolt group order to be delivered after payment.
 After that duration, Bolt will stop tracking that order.
 Default is 3h (3 hours).
 * `TIME_TILL_GET_READY_MESSAGE` - Defines how long before the delivery ETA the "get ready" message will be sent.
 Default is 7m (7 minutes).
 * `ORDER_DESTINATION_EMOJI` - The emoji used to represent the order's destination in the progress message.
 Default is :house:.